NanoSpicer/XpressShutdown/README.md

 # XpressShutdown
-Shutdown your machine from your very own network; remotely.
+Shutdown your machine from your very own network; remotely

 # Background
 * You're like me and you don't have TV on your bedroom but you have a PC connected to your LAN.